ludwj61/DiscordBot/README.md

 ## Requirements to run
 -node.js

--ffmpeg for youtube audio stream
+-ffmpeg (static) for youtube audio stream

--ytdl and opusscript (included in package)
+-ytdl-core and opusscript (included in package)